 Exposure to certain chemicals is linked with many cancer types, including bladder cancers.

-- Other chemicals of concern include herbicides and pesticides.
+Other chemicals of concern include herbicides and pesticides.
 Dogs exposed to treated lawns and older flea dips are more likely to develop TCC/UC.2,4 (The flea dips reviewed contained petroleum distillates, aromatic petroleum solvents, polyethers, and/or xylene.
-These chemicals were not definitely confirmed to be the cause of TCC/UC, but were common to the products reviewed in the study.)
+These chemicals were not confirmed to cause TCC/UC, but were common to the products reviewed in the study.)

 Dr. Lauren Trepanier is proving the links between pollution and bladder cancer.
 Learn more in this episode of DOG CANCER ANSWERS.